10 Must-Have Plugins with a New WordPress Site

 The last thing you want is a reader getting a 404 error after clicking on a link from your page.
 Broken links may damage your reputation as a writer and cause you to lose credibility.
 Examining and checking for dead links manually can be very time-consuming.
 Luckily, Broken Link Checker has come to our rescue!

 Broken Link Checker locates and fixes links that aren’t working.
 It will analyze an entire site and check for links that were previously reported.
-This plugin also shows you the exact areas where the broken HTML is found from your page.
+This plugin also shows you the exact areas where the broken HTML is found on your page.

 Broken Link Checker analyses both internal and external links and even reports HTTP error codes on your behalf.